HEAT PUMP

 Case of underfloor heating

 This is the ideal case.
-An underfloor heating system requires low water temperatures, which is exactly what the heat pump offers, with its best coefficient of performance.
-In this case, all you have to do is disconnect the gas boiler from the underfloor heating network, and connect the heat pump (its internal module) instead.
+An underfloor heating system requires low water temperatures, which is exactly what the heat pump offers with its best performance coefficient.
+In this case, all you have to do is disconnect the gas boiler from the underfloor heating system and connect the heat pump (its internal module) instead.

-The next step is to connect the heat pump's indoor and outdoor modules.
-If you've opted for a split heat pump, refrigerant circulates between the two modules, so you'll need a real refrigeration engineer to take care of the connection.
-If you've opted for the monobloc version, then remote pipes will link the two units.
-These pipes must be buried in the garden.
+Then it is necessary to ensure the connection between the interior module and the exterior module of the heat pump.
+If you have opted for a split heat pump, there is refrigerant circulating between the two modules, so you will need a real refrigeration specialist to take care of the connection.
+If you have opted for the monobloc version, then it will be remote pipes that will connect the two units.
+These pipes will have to be buried in the garden.

 Case of radiators